gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/non-tutorials/extra/create-GRO-python.rst

 ..  container:: justify

-    Let us initialized several counters and several lists.
+    Let us initialize several counters and several lists.
 The lists will be used for storing all the data about the atoms:

 ..  code-block:: python